ai4all-sfu/2019_bio/README.md

 to-do:
 - download [data](https://drive.google.com/file/d/1hZZ8zRbnqXG2uOmq6Pwzx8eTw_EKQrSp/view?usp=sharing) to your "project directory"
-- download only inputs (leave cvinds.Rdata in root directory, put the rest of the files into a folder called 00_inpu): https://drive.google.com/file/d/1-cnU4SbXujICW4OYbLlFrpupJd-cr8dj/view?usp=sharing
   - `00_input`/: input data (see [below](#00_input))
   - `01_features`/: contains features transformed from `00_input`/`HTA20_RMA.RData`
   - `02_models`/: all models tested are saved here organized by feature used; these are loaded back into scripts to generate visualizations and tables